What are the Differences Between Corrugated and Standing Seam Roofing Panels?

 Corten Steel Corrugated Roofing Panel on Gazebo

 Overall, both panel types perform well as roofing systems depending on your needs and desired appearance.
-In Europe and North America standing seam is commonly thought of as a more modern look, while in the pacific regions corrugated is commonly seen in modern designs.
+In Europe and North America, standing seam metal roofing is commonly thought of as a more modern look, while in the pacific regions corrugated metal roofing is commonly seen in modern designs.
 Both systems perform well, depending on the specific panel chosen, in a variety of weather conditions.
-While tested standing seam panels can handle similar wind loads as corrugated roofing panels, other weather like hail is better handled by the repeating pattern of a corrugated panel.
+While tested, standing seam panels can handle similar wind loads as corrugated roofing panels, however, other weather like hail is better handled by the repeating pattern of a corrugated panel.

-Ultimately the best route is to speak to a specialist or installer about your options and choose the roofing panel that best fits your needs.
+Ultimately the best route is to speak to a specialist or installer about your options and choose the metal roofing options that best fits your needs.